-Sweating, moving the body, and getting the heart pumping (aka exercise) is a great way to boost both your mood and energy.
+Sweating, moving the body, and getting the heart pumping with exercise is a great way to boost both your mood and energy.
 The body releases feel-good hormones in response to the exercise making you feel energized and happy.
 In addition, regular exercise improves your endurance and muscle strength, which help you go about your day with ease.
-And because exercise helps your cardiovascular system work more efficiently to distribute oxygen and nutrients to your body, you’ll feel more energized.
+Because exercise helps your cardiovascular system work more efficiently to distribute oxygen and nutrients to your body, you’ll feel more energized.

 2. Drink a Green Juice

 I think of green juice as my daily IV vitamin shot.
 Because all the fiber is removed in a juice, the nutrients from the vegetables get distributed quickly to the cells.
 Green vegetables are also full of chlorophyll, a potent antioxidant that supports cleansing.
-Try a green juice instead of a coffee next time you’re in a slump and see how it makes you feel!
+Try a green juice, like Be Well Greens, instead of a coffee next time you’re in a slump and see how it makes you feel!

 3. Get Downward

-Both invigorating and restorative, yoga can have tremendous benefits on your energy, helping recharge your batteries and move energy (prana) through your body.
-In particular, poses that turn you upside down or elevate the legs higher than your torso help energize your body and mind.
-By draining fluids from the legs and flushing the head and organs with fresh blood, these upside-down poses leave us feeling invigorated!
-I once heard that 15 minutes of lying with your legs up the wall is as restorative as a 2 hour nap – I can’t scientifically prove it – but it sure feels great.
+Yoga can recharge your batteries and move energy through your body.
+Poses that turn you upside down or elevate the legs higher than your torso can particularly help energize your body and mind by draining fluids from the legs and flushing the head and organs with fresh blood.

 4. Green and White Tea + Yerba Mate